Menu

 Consider a dysfunctional team, where the manager thinks she’s a ‘yellow’ personality.
 The rest of the team knows she’s ‘red’.
 She’s forthright and challenging and can upset people.
 There’s nothing 'yellow' about her.

 But we can’t argue with her own verdict.
 Her personality, her say.
-Right?

 So nothing changes.
 The dysfunction in the team continues.
 Some of the team simply resent the pigeon-holing and the futility of it and disengage altogether.

 We’ve seen a lot of this amongst struggling teams.
-And we know another way.

-Because there are elements of ourselves that are relatively fixed, but we are also capable of great change and adaptation, primarily in our behaviour.
+There are elements of ourselves that are relatively fixed, but we are also capable of great change and adaptation, primarily in our behaviour.

 When we focus on behaviour – measure it and talk about it – we can focus on what the team needs, and what we can change.